Fibroids may not need treatment if they’re small or don’t produce symptoms. Your outlook will depend on the size and location of your fibroids.

 - Intramural fibroids: Intramural fibroids are the most common type.
 They appear within the muscular wall of the uterus.
 Intramural fibroids may grow larger and can stretch your uterus.

-Subserosal fibroids form on the outside of your uterus, which is called the serosa.
-They may grow large enough to make your womb appear bigger on one side.
+- Subserosal fibroids: Subserosal fibroids form on the outside of your uterus, which is called the serosa.
+They may grow large enough to make your uterus appear bigger on one side.

-These types of tumors develop in the inner lining (myometrium) of your uterus.
-Submucosal tumors are not as common as other types, but when they do develop, they may cause heavy menstrual bleeding and trouble conceiving.
+- Submucosal fibroids: These types of tumors develop in the myometrium, the middle muscle layer of your uterus.
+Submucosal tumors aren’t as common as other types.

 Symptoms of fibroids may include:

 It’s unclear why fibroids develop.
 A couple of different factors may influence their formation: